Alberta Wells Dataset: Pinpointing Oil and Gas Wells from Satellite Imagery: Results

 Our tasks involve identifying a roughly circular well region with a 90m diameter in real life, which translates to less than 30 pixels in satellite imagery due to resizing and other augmentations.
 This poses a challenge for machine learning models given the heterogeneous nature of the background, including various similarly shaped and sized features of the natural and built environment.
-Additionally, vegetation can occlude wells in RGB channels, highlighting the importance of near-infrared imagery for guiding the model.
+Additionally, vegetation can occlude wells in RGB channels, highlighting the importance of near-infrared imagery for guidance.
 The wells themselves also vary somewhat in shape and can be in various states of disrepair as a result of differing ages and maintenance.

-\subsubsection{Binary Segmentation}
+\subsection{Binary Segmentation}

-For the binary segmentation task framing, we train both CNN-based and Transformer-based backbones, considering the prevalent imbalance in the image data due to the small size of wells.
+For the binary segmentation task framing, we train Models (from scratch) using both CNN-based and Transformer-based backbones, considering the prevalent imbalance in the image data due to the small size of wells.
+Although we did use 3-dimensional, ImageNet initialized weights of the backbone but modified the initial layers afterwards to support 4-dimensional multispectral images.
 Among our models, as shown in Table \ref{tab:table3seg}, the traditional U-Net with EfficientNetB6 backbone performs the best, with CNN-based models showing the highest IOU of $60.4\pm0.3$ and F1-Score of $64.8\pm0.4$.
 While a ResNet50-based backbone achieves the highest Precision of $90.2\pm2.2$, indicating more accurate predictions of well instances compared to other models.
 Precision, which reflects the accuracy of our positive detections compared to the ground truth, is crucial.
 However, a high recall value ensures the model captures most actual well instances, reducing the risk of missing important information.
-Thus, the Uper-Net model with the highest recall value of $73.1\pm0.1$, which excels at capturing global context information, appears a good candidate for this task given a decent precision score.
-However, taking into account both precision and recall, U-Net with EfficientNetB6 backbone perform well, suggesting the utility of a larger backbone with a bigger receptive field.
+Thus, the Uper-Net model with the highest recall value of $73.1\pm0.1$, which excels at capturing global context information, appears a good candidate for this task, given a decent precision score.
+Taking into account both precision and recall, U-Net with EfficientNetB6 backbone performs well, suggesting the utility of a larger backbone with a bigger receptive field.
+However, ConvNeXt Small provides a trade-off between computational efficiency and performance, requiring fewer GFLOPs and parameters compared to UperNet with Swin Small while achieving similar performance.

-\subsubsection{Binary Object Detection}
+\subsection{Binary Object Detection}

-Our evaluation, as shown in Table \ref{tab:table3a}, indicates that while all models perform reasonably well in terms of aligning predicted and actual well locations, performance in the object detection task is overall lower than for segmentation -- indicating that potentially segmentation is simply a better framing for this task in real-world settings.